 Teesside graduates can be found in some of the world's most highly regarded animation and visual effects studios including Pixar, DreamWorks, Industrial Light + Magic, Framestore, Double Negative and The Moving Picture Company.
 They have worked on a huge number of box office hits such as Pirates of the Caribbean, Guardians of the Galaxy, Maleficent, Iron Man 2 and 3, Godzilla, Game of Thrones, Spectre, and Oscar winners (for Best Achievement in Visual Effects) Gravity, Inception and Interstellar.

 We are dedicated to supporting you in your search for jobs when you have graduated.
-Each year you receive dedicated careers advice and support to prepare you for getting your first job.
+Each year you receive careers advice and support to prepare you for getting your first job.
 This includes preparing your portfolio and developing your interview skills.
-At the end of your final year you exhibit your work at our annual ExpoTees show, giving you the chance to showcase your work to employers and key industry players.
-At ExpoTees we work closely with a number of leading UK animation and visual effects studios to award a limited number of exclusive 3, 6 or 12-month internships, which often lead to permanent employment.
+Throughout your course you will have the opportunity to network with guest speakers and industry representatives.
+The Expo Series runs across all years of students developing key professional skills as you work through your academic study.
+In your first year you exhibit work to academics within the University at ExpoTential.
+In the second year you will have the opportunity to exhibit your work to our industry partners at ExpoTalent.
+At the end of your final year you can submit your work to ExpoTees.
+If selected you will exhibit your project at our annual ExpoTees event, which is an opportunity to showcase your work to employers and key industry players.
+At ExpoTees we work closely with a considerable number of leading UK animation and visual effects studios to award a limited number of exclusive 3, 6 or 12-month internships, which often lead to permanent employment.

 Our graduates have gone on to work in a variety of senior roles such as visual effects supervisor, head of animation or directors of their own businesses.
 Depending on your area of interest or specialism, you could become a development artist, 2D or 3D animator, modeller, rigger, compositor, visual effects artist, technical director or producer.
 You can also use your knowledge to forge a successful career in related industries such as journalism and teaching.